Posted by Darryl Payne in Sevierville, TN

 The perfect long weekend: Good food, beautiful scenery, and good music followed by late Southern breakfasts, and maybe even a hike or a little shopping to burn off the biscuits.
-If that sounds like your idea of fun, make plans to be part of the festivities at Bloomin' Barbeque & Bluegrass on Friday, May 19th and Saturday, May 20th in beautiful Sevierville, Tennessee.
+If that sounds like your idea of fun, make plans to be part of the festivities at Bloomin' Barbeque & Bluegrass occurring May 19th through the 20th, in beautiful Sevierville, Tennessee.
 Each year nearly 37,000 people converge in this historic valley for two days of music, food, crafts and fun.
 Sevierville is nestled at the foot of the majestic Great Smoky Mountains and offers stunning views with a hometown feel.
-Last year the Southeast Tourism Society voted this family-friendly event Festival of the Year, and additions to this year's events promise even more enjoyment.
+The Southeast Tourism Society has voted this family-friendly event Festival of the Year, and additions to this year's events promise even more enjoyment.

 'Que fans, rejoice.
 Whether you like yours spicy, mild, on-the-bun, off-the-bun, the way your Nana use to make it, or with gourmet blueberry and lavender sauce, you'll have more barbeque sampling options than you can handle.
 If you're serious about barbeque, these are your people, and they're not just here to chat and snack – they're here to win.
 The Bush's Best Tennessee State Championship Competition is actually sanctioned by the Kansas City Barbeque Society, so expect fierce competition as barbeque cook teams from all across the United States converge to show off their best recipes.

 In Tennessee, nothing goes better with barbeque than mountain music.
-This year's festival features the new Sound Biscuit Productions stage where you can enjoy local bluegrass bands, traditional fiddlers, live music video tapings, and favorite acts like headliners Ricky Skaggs & Kentucky Thunder.
-You won't want to miss the Mountain Soul Vocal Competition honoring the songwriting talent of Sevierville's hometown girl, Dolly Parton.
-Early this year singers from all over the country submitted their covers of Parton's songs and finalists will perform on stage on the 20th.
+Visit the Sound Biscuit Productions stage where you can enjoy local bluegrass bands, traditional fiddlers, live music video tapings, and favorite acts like headliner the Nitty Gritty Dirt Band.
+You won't want to miss the Mountain Soul Vocal Competition, honoring the songwriting talent of Sevierville's hometown girl, Dolly Parton.
+Early this year singers from all over the country submitted their covers of Parton's songs and finalists will perform on stage on Saturday.

 It's a scientific fact that shopping burns calories.
 Take a walk through the Arts & Crafts tents for a wide selection of regional creations by local craftspeople.
 You'll go home with a handmade souvenir that will remind you of a great weekend.